pratikghub/DataStories-PowerBI/Netflix_Market_Analysis_UsingAprioriAlgorithm/READ ME.md

 **Content**: Visualizes global streaming market trends in billions, including revenue and subscriber growth for Netflix and Amazon Prime over the years.

 **Interpretation**:
-- Shows Netflix's stronger revenue growth compared to Amazon Prime, driven by its focus on originals and global expansion.
+- - Shows Amazon Prime’s more aggressive revenue and subscriber growth, overtaking Netflix by 2021.
-- Subscriber growth trends indicate Netflix's dominance in regions like Asia Pacific, but Amazon Prime's competitive pricing poses a challenge in price-sensitive markets.
+- Amazon Prime’s pricing consistency and bundled offerings helped fuel rapid expansion.
-- Recommends Netflix optimize pricing strategies in regions like Latin America to maintain growth.
+- Netflix still shows strong growth, especially driven by original content, but may need to adapt pricing and bundling strategies in response to Amazon’s scale.

 ### Page 6: Genre Recommendations Driven by Viewer Analytics